christyheaton/christyheaton.github.io/_posts/2023-11-01-30-day-map-challenge-2023.markdown

 ### Day 4: A Bad Map

 Seattle neighborhoods colored by name alphabetically.
+It may look cool but good luck figuring out which neighborhood is which!

 [![Day4](/assets/images/blog/map_challenge_2023/Day4_ABadMap.png)](https://cheaton.pyscriptapps.com/30daymapchallenge-day4/latest/)